Kwpolska/Kwpolska/README.md

 ### $ whoami

 I’m Krzysztof — you can call me Chris.
-I’m a **web developer** from Wrocław, Poland, writing a lot of C# and React (but not a lot of it open-source.)
+I’m a **full-stack web developer** from Wrocław, Poland, writing a lot of C# and React (but not a lot of it open-source.)

 ### Open source stuff